The first phase of the supersensory stage (Band 3, Level 1) as we have seen is of a positive nature.

 Much of the anxiety that I experienced related to the fact that I seemed to be achieving considerably less and yet paradoxically seeming to have ever less time to do the little I was attempting.
 Also in terms of space, everything appeared to be getting more and more congested.

-In particular I remembered arriving for meals each day at the college canteen feeling that the queues had become longer than previously.
+In particular I remembered arriving for meals each day at the college canteen feeling that the queues had become longer than on previous occasions.
 I am sure objectively that was not the case but from a subjective perspective it was certainly true!
 And of course this also interacted with an acute experience of the lack of time available, as it seemed to me then that I was endlessly stuck in queues.

 Indeed such changes in the psychological experience of space and time are a very important feature of most human stress situations (to which far too little attention is devoted).